securesecrets/shade/Shade_Protocol_Resposible_Disclosure.md

 ### Infrastructure
 #### **Critical**
  - Access to any central keys address controlled by the project (e.g. private keys, seed phrases, etc.)
- - Exploit to the Central User Database
+ - Access to Central Database

 #### **High**
  TBD